The Diocese Policies

 - Adopted as Diocesan policy the principles outlined in “Respecting the Boundaries: Keeping Ministerial Relationships Healthy and Holy.”
 To download the brochure: Respecting the Boundaries-Full Article (PDF) click on the links below.

 - Fingerprint background checks on all adults who have regular and consistent contact with minors.

 - Special training programs for all adults who work with minors, including priests, ministers, educators, church personnel, parents and volunteers.
 They are briefed on preventing, identifying, responding to and reporting child abuse.

 - Two sexual abuse prevention programs for elementary school children.
 For children K-8 in parishes, the Circle of Grace program which was developed by the Archdiocese of Omaha and promulgated by Bishop Kevin Vann for the Diocese of Orange, and the RCL Benzinger’s Family Life Series for children K-8 in diocesan parochial schools.

-- A sexual abuse prevention program, Breaking the Silence for youth in grades 9-12 as well as diocesan approved media and speakers.
+- A sexual abuse prevention program, For What it’s Worth, Safe Environment, Healthy Relationships as well as Healthy, Happy and Holy safety lessons, Breaking the Silence for youth in grades 9-12 as well as diocesan approved media and speakers.